alannewcomer/qldb-s3-batch-load/README.md

 In the **SQLDB Load Configuration** section, the parameters will determine how transactions load into QLDB.

 **Concurrent Files** will determine how many concurrent lambda functions execute QLDB transactions.
-For example, **100** will process 100 files from s3 in parralle and one file per lambda function.
+For example, **100** will process 100 files from s3 in parallel and one file per lambda function.

 **Docs Per Transaction** will set how many documents to load per transaction.